 Transportation costs can add up in large groups on public transport.
 A train ticket for €40 is not much, but for a family of four that will cost €160.
 Move every few days and you can easily tack another €1,000 on to your trip.
-Your transport cost all depends on how much you travel around the country.
+Your transport cost all depends on how much you travel around the country and your group size.

 If you stay in just one or two places during your trip your expenses will be much lower than if you visit 10 different places.
-It’s more affordable to explore regions like Lombardy, Tuscany, Umbria, or Sicilly rather than covering vast distances in the country where transport costs can add up over time.
+It’s more affordable to explore regions like Lombardy, Tuscany, Umbria, or Sicily rather than covering vast distances in the country where transport costs can add up over time.

 Italy’s train network is extremely efficient in the North and one of the easiest ways to get around the country.
 I traveled to Italy by train on my first visit and saw so much.
 Italo and Trenitalia are the two main rail systems in Italy, it’s best to check Italiarail for train schedules.

-Fast trains are more expensive than the slower regional trains (which can cost under €10).
+Fast trains are more expensive than slower regional trains (which can cost under €10).
 However, prices can still be reasonable with express trains and worth the extra time.
 For the main routes, you can expect to pay around €30 a ticket.
 Keep in mind, that this is based on availability so a last-minute ticket in peak summer can easily top €100.
 Book your train travel in advance you’ll get a much better deal than if you purchase your train ticket at the station.